schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Widening Employment

-A lobster ship loader licenses at a office.
+A lobster ship loader licenses at an office.

 ## Timed Scenario